Pineappleaki/Pineappleaki/README.md

 - 🌱 I’m currently learning React, Typescript and the fundementals of building a project along the way
 - 📫 How to reach me iniakiboudiaf1@gmail.com

-I have a million and one ideas so just spam my Github with aall of them!
+I have a million and one ideas so just spam my Github with all of them!

 <!---
 Pineappleaki/Pineappleaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.